GusHMeza/Tandem/README.md

 # Tandem
-**Xilinx ZYNQ 7000 based compute module.**
+**Xilinx ZYNQ 7000 based compute module**

-**Hardware peripherals:**
-1. 2 X DDR3L (16-bit wide data bus)
-2. 8 Gb of eMMC
-3. 1 X Gigabit Ethernet
-4. 1 X USB 2.0 (USB On-the-go compatible)
-5. JTAG interface.

-**Power architecture:**

-1. 5VDC 2A input
-2. 4 X Buck converters at different voltage output levels.

-**Other features:**
-1. 2 X Mezzanine connectors to break out most of the I/O from the ZYNQ 7000.
+Work in progress 🛠

 _As the final deliverable to complete FEDEVEL: High Speed Digital Hardware Design course by instructor Phil Salmony._

+Since form factor was free to chose, I picked 150x100 mm or less as a target based on a rough estimate of how big of a rectangle could fit all the components and went from there.
+Next, worked my way through layout with rough calculations to get a sense of interconnect length and layer distribution and finally refined the design based on detailed calculations and simulation work.

+**Compute power**

+Xilinx Zynq 7000 series SoC, Part Number:

+**Comunications & Networking:**

+1 X Gigabit Ethernet

+1 X USB 2.0 (USB On-the-go compatible)

+**Configuration**

+1 X JTAG interface

+**Memory**

+2 X DDR Gen 3 low power (16-bit wide data bus) components

+1 X 8 Gb of eMMC component

+**Power**

+10W (5V) power supply

+**Expansion connectors**

+2 X Mezzanine connectors (break out some I/O from the Zynq 7000)

 Front